We’re proud to stand with the LGBTQ+ community and recognise Pride as a powerful symbol of visibility, resilience, and unity.

 Sexual Health Sheffield

-Access inclusive, confidential sexual health services, including STI testing, contraception, and advice tailored for LGBTQ+ needs.
+Access inclusive, confidential sexual health services, including STI testing, contraception, HPV vaccinations, and expert advice tailored for LGBTQ+ needs.
+PrEP and PEP are also available to help prevent HIV, speak to a professional to find out what’s right for you.

 Read more